MrSlimeDiamond/Espial/README.md

   * Base command.
 If no subcommand is specified, defaults to an info screen
   * **lookup | l**
     * Permission: espial.command.lookup
-    * Look up a block.
-Defaults to the block you are looking at.
+    * Query server logs for grief
     * Flags:
-      *  *[-s]* - Do not group outputs
+      *  `-s` - Do not group outputs
       * Everything from query command flags (below).
   * **near**
     * Permission: espial.command.lookup
     * Look up within 5 blocks of you.
-Basically an alias for **/es l -r 5**
+Basically an alias for `/es l -r 5`
     * Flags:
-      * Everything from query command flags (below).
+      * `-s` - Do not group outputs
   * **rollback | rb**
     * Permission: espial.command.rollback
-    * Roll back a block or a range.
-Defaults to the block you are looking at
+    * Roll back a selection to a certain point in time.
+Default limit is 3 days
     * Flags:
       * Everything from query command flags (below).
   * **restore | rs**
     * Permission: espial.command.restore
-    * Restore a block or a range.
-Defaults to the block you are looking at
+    * Restore previously rolled back changes.
+Default limit is 3 days
     * Flags:
       * Everything from query command flags (below).
   * **interactive | i**